 First-Time Visitors to Japan

-As a frequent traveler to Japan, here is some advice for first-time visitors to the country:
+As a frequent traveler to Japan, here is some advice to plan your Japan trip for first-time visitors to the country:

 Visa Exempt or Visa Required?